BBQ Smoked Meatballs

 How to Make BBQ Smoked Meatballs

-- Mix all the ingredients for the meatballs in a mixing bowl and form into a 1” meatballs.
+- Mix all the ingredients for the meatballs in a mixing bowl and form into 1” meatballs.

-- Preheat smoked to 300 degrees Fahrenheit.
+- Preheat smoker to 300 degrees Fahrenheit.

-- While meatballs are smoking combine BBQ sauce ingredients in a large bowl.
+- While meatballs are smoking, combine BBQ sauce ingredients in a large bowl.

 - Remove from smoker and gently stir in BBQ sauce.
 Serve immediately.